My next endeavor: head boys’ varsity basketball coach of the Frederick Force

 And it happened: the most rewarding experience of my life, serving as the character coach and assistant for the Force this past season.
 While we reached the Homeschool East Coast Nationals Elite 8, we defied fears (including me) and became stronger men.

-I never thought it’d turn into a head coaching position, though … but then Coach Jon Cheney (the JV coach) moved out of the state and Coach Barry Blickenstaff (the varsity coach) took the athletic director job at New Life Christian.
+I never thought it’d turn into a head coaching position … but then Coach Jon Cheney (the JV coach) moved out of the state and Coach Barry Blickenstaff (the varsity coach) took the athletic director job at New Life Christian.
 This left me as the only varsity coach in the program.
-The Force board offered me the position and I gladly took it.
+The Force board offered me the position.
+I gladly took it.

 So, now what?
 We’re gonna have a lot of fun.
 We’re gonna play a fun style of basketball.
 If you get a chance, please come to a game!
 I will post our schedule in the coming months.
 I’m still trying to lock down a home gym for us this winter (we played all 30 games on the road last year).

-I sure have a lot of learning to do as a 23-year-old, who, nine months ago, wasn’t involved with coaching.
+I sure have a lot of learning to do as a 23-year-old, who, nine months ago, didn’t have head coaching a varsity team on my radar.
 But I’ve always been a sponge, analyzing the greatest players and coaches to do it.
 Coach Barry has taught me a lot.
 I’m also picking the brains of Jamion Christian (George Washington men’s basketball coach) and Terry Connolly (former Oakdale and Urbana boys’ basketball coach).

 If you’re wondering how our schedule works, we are an “independent” with a freelance schedule.
 We play other private schools and home schools.
 We’re participating in the Governor’s Challenge this December, the nation’s largest holiday basketball tournament.